Submit to God's Righteousness

 A Sermon on Romans 10:1-3Read more

 Since the inception of the church, Christianity has battled the false belief of justification by works.
-In its modern Western form, many wrongly understand the Gospel to mean going to church, doing good, or being a “nice” person.
-In short, as Dr. Martyn Lloyd-Jones proclaims, we live in a Christian culture which continues to preach self-righteousness, self-reliance, and self-dependence.
-In its primitive form, the apostle Paul holds up the Pharisees as the prime example of those who are zealous for doing good works, and yet, are ignorant of what God’s righteousness requires in the Gospel.
-Their lack of knowledge has set them over against the God they claim to serve.
-They would rather construct their own righteousness than submit to the righteousness of God found in the Gospel of Christ.
-The Pharisees, and many today, are trapped in believing they can save themselves.
-The problem, says Dr. Lloyd-Jones in his sermon on Romans 10:1-3, is that the last people to believe the Gospel and be saved are always those who think that they can save themselves.
-What we need is the Gospel of grace.
-What we need to know and hear is the truth of what the Scriptures say God’s righteousness requires.
-Listen as Dr. Lloyd-Jones reminds us of our tendency towards justification by works, and the remedy in submitting to the Gospel of grace.
+In its modern Western form, many wrongly understand the gospel to mean going to church, doing good, or being a “nice” person.
+In this sermon on Romans 10:1–3 titled “Submit to God’s Righteousness,” Dr. Martyn Lloyd-Jones proclaims that the current Christian culture continues to preach self-righteousness, self-reliance, and self-dependence.
+In its primitive form, the apostle Paul holds up the Pharisees as the prime example of those who are zealous for doing good works and yet are ignorant of what God’s righteousness requires in the gospel.
+Their lack of knowledge has set them against the God they claim to serve.
+They would rather construct their own righteousness than submit to the righteousness of God found in the gospel of Christ.
+The Pharisees, and many today as well, are trapped in believing they can save themselves.
+The problem, says Dr. Lloyd-Jones, is that the last people to believe the gospel and be saved are always those who think that they can save themselves.
+What is needed is the gospel of grace.
+What needs to be known and heard is the truth of what the Scriptures say God’s righteousness requires.
+Listen as Dr. Lloyd-Jones speaks of the tendency towards justification by works and the remedy, submitting to the gospel of grace.

 About Dr. Martyn Lloyd-Jones